ethereum/consensus-specs/specs/_features/eip7547/validator.md

 ### `ExecutionEngine`

-*Note*: `engine_getInclusionListV1` function is added to the `ExecutionEngine` protocol for use as a validator.
+*Note*: `engine_getInclusionListV1` and `engine_newInclusionListV1` functions are added to the `ExecutionEngine` protocol for use as a validator.

-The body of this function is implementation dependent.
+The body of these function is implementation dependent.
 The Engine API may be used to implement it with an external execution engine.
-It returns a `SignedInclusionList` object.

 ## Beacon chain responsibilities

 All validator responsibilities remain unchanged other than those noted below.

+### Inclusion list validation

+When receiving a new block, the validator must verify the inclusion list by calling `engine_newInclusionListV1` after verifying the signature.
+The execution layer will process inclusion list transactions to ensure they are valid.
+Once the inclusion list validity is asserted, the validator must check the block by calling `engine_newPayloadV3`.

 ### Inclusion list proposal